sunjun-group/Ziyuan/README.md

 		+ Browse to Ziyuan project folder, unselect modules:[tzuyuEclipsePlugin-test, tzuyuEclipsePlugin, tzuyu.repo, tzuyu.feature, svm.parent],
 				then click "finish".
 		+ Wait until the building proccess finishes (this may take a while).
-		+ Check if launches for project is imported into your run configuration.
-			Click on run/Run Configuration/, expand Maven build, click on sav build
 6. Run the application:
 	- run tzuyu.core.main.TzuyuCoreDemoTest.testClass()
 	- if everything is setup properly, we should get learning result in the console view.